14th June 2013

-New skyscraper technology allows lifts to reach over 1 km
+New skyscraper technology allows lifts to reach over one km

 A new elevator has been designed to reach 1,000m or higher in a single trip – double the previous limit.